 |Established 14 February 2011|

-Labrador Retriever / Mixed (short coat) : : Male (neutered) : : Young : : Medium
+Labrador Retriever / Collie / Mixed (short coat) : : Male (neutered) : : Young : : Medium

 CHOMPER and his siblings were saved from a shelter in the south.
-CHOMPER is neutered, age-appropriate vaccines, dewormed and on monthly preventatives.
-He weighs around 25 pounds and has an estimated date of birth of 9 February 2022 .
+CHOMPER is the last of his siblings to be find their forever family.
+He is neutered, age-appropriate vaccines, dewormed and on monthly preventatives.
+He weighs around 50 pounds and has an estimated date of birth of 9 February 2022 .
 We have no way of knowing for sure what breed he is and so it is up to potential adopters to look at his pictures, video’s many more can be found on the rescue website, and decide for themselves.

 CHOMPER is a typical happy, fun, active, curious, loving and affectionate pup.
 He has grown up around a lot of dogs of all ages, breeds and sizes and so has a great start to learning how to behave as a dog.
 He loves everyone he meets and just wants to play and give cuddles.
 He does need leash and obedience training so he learns what is expected of him, but he is a quick learner and would be eager to make his family happy.

-CHOMPER is located at Give a Dog a Home Rescue in Sebec and is available for adoption for a reduced adoption fee of $550.
+CHOMPER is located at Give a Dog a Home Rescue in Sebec and is available for adoption for an adoption fee of $550.

 Dog Application Form - https://www.giveadogahome-rescue.org/forms/form?formid=5838